Why not celebrate World Chocolate Day by paying a visit to one of these fantastic destinations?Read more...

 Days 1–4 Accommodation in the north of Grenada.
-From there visit Belmont Estate, River Antoine Rum Distillery, Levera Archipelago, Bathway Beach, Gouyave Nutmeg Pool, Dougaldston Estate and Fish Friday.
+From there visit Belmont Estate, River Antoine Rum Distillery, Levera Archipelago, Bathway Beach, Gouyave or Grenville Nutmeg Pool, Dougaldston Estate and perhaps Fish Friday.

 Days 10–14 Accommodation in the south of Grenada.
-Visit Concord Falls (including Au Coin – the second waterfall), the Grand Etang National Park and St Margaret’s Falls.
+Visit Concord Falls (all three), the Grand Etang National Park and St Margaret’s Falls.
 Relax on Grand Anse Beach, Morne Rouge Beach, and Magazine Beach.
-Indulge yourself with watersports, scuba-diving, chartered sailing or some wellness therapy, and enjoy fine dining at a wide selection of restaurants.
+Indulge yourself with watersports, scuba-diving, mangrove kayaking, chartered sailing or some wellness therapy, and enjoy fine dining at a wide selection of restaurants.